-Interestingly, the title “Lion of Judah” is only mentioned once in scripture, and it is in a passage that refutes it.
+Interestingly, the actual title, “Lion of Judah,” is only mentioned one time in Scripture, and it is in a passage that refutes it.
 In the book of Revelation, a great vision of symbolic imagery is described, we read about a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 But no one in heaven or on earth or under the earth could open the scroll or even look inside it (Revelation 5:2-3).
-The secret plans for the world’s final redemption can only be opened by one who is worthy.
+The secret plans for the world’s final redemption could only be opened by one who is worthy.
 In the vision, an elder says, “Look!
 The Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll!”
-This image brings to mind the violent, militaristic, triumphant image of a Messiah who would defeat enemies by ripping them apart.
+This image brings to mind the violent, militaristic, triumphant image of a messiah who would defeat enemies by ripping them apart.
 This is exactly what the oppressed Jews were waiting for.

 But when we look we don’t see a lion at all, we see a slain Lamb.

 The author of Revelation doesn’t turn to see a lion, he sees a slain Lamb (Revelation 5:5-6).
 That’s right, no lion; he turns and sees a Lamb “looking as if it had been slain.”
 There was no lion to be found—just like there was no violent messiah sent by God to be found.
-By identifying the lion as a slain Lamb, John has transformed a “symbol of power and domination” into a “symbol of vulnerability and nonviolence.”
+The lamb was a subversion of expectations.
 The shock of this reversal discloses the central mystery of Revelation: God overcomes the world not through a show of force but through the suffering and death of Jesus.

-Through this vision God rejects the title he had been given.
+Through this vision in Revelation, God rejects the title he had been given.

 Jesus as the Lamb